xebia-functional/xef/README.md

 You can also have a look at our [examples](https://github.com/xebia-functional/xef/tree/main/examples/kotlin/src/main/kotlin/com/xebia/functional/xef/auto) to have a feeling of how using the library looks like.

+## Data Transmission Disclosure

+While this library is licensed under the Apache License, it's crucial to inform our users about specific data transmission behaviors associated with using this software.

+This library may transmit source code and potentially user input data to third-party services as part of its functionality.
+We understand the paramount importance of data security and privacy, so we want to be upfront about these mechanisms.

+**Developers integrating this library into their applications should be aware of this behavior and take necessary precautions to ensure that sensitive data is not inadvertently transmitted.**

+We strongly recommend reviewing the third-party services' privacy policies before using this library, as their data handling practices may not align with your expectations or requirements.

+You acknowledge and agree to these data transmission behaviors by using this library.
+Please consider this when planning your data management and privacy strategies.